MockSmith

 The FCA can take enforcement action against a firm for breaching a Principle even if no specific rule has been broken.
 A firm that technically complies with every detailed rule but acts in a way that undermines the spirit of the Principles is still in breach.

-The Eleven Principles
+The 12 Principles

 1 — Integrity